smithphil88/football-shirt-quiz/README.md

 - One game type is considered the 'easy' mode, where they have to guess the team the shirt belongs to.
 - In this section the rules of both modes are explained.
 - The other game mode is considered a harder mode, where the user needs to guess the year the photo was taken.
-- Once the rules have been read the user may select an option.
+- Once the rules have been read, the user may select an option.

 ![Game-choice](documentation/game-selection.png)

 ### Quiz screen

-- This is the main part of the quiz, where the question number, user score, out of how many questions, the question and image, four answer buttons and the next question button appear.
+- This is the main part of the quiz where several items appear including the question number, user score and total number of questions, the question itself and corresponding image, four answer buttons and the 'Next Question' button.
-- As the user progress through the question, navigating using the 'next question' button, the question number will increment.
+- As the user progresses through the questions by using the 'Next Question' button, the question number will increase.
-- If a user is successful in their answer the users score is incremented too.
+- If a user gets the answer correct, the user's score is increases.
-- If a user is unsuccessful, a sentence appears, informing the user of the correct answer.
+- If a user gets the answer incorrect, the user's score does not increase and a sentence appears informing the user of the correct answer.

 ![Guess team](documentation/guess-team.png)